openhab/openhabian/docs/openhabian.md

 ... and much more

-## On openHAB 2, 3 and 4
+## On openHAB 4, 3 and 2
-openHABian will install **openHAB 4** and Java 17 by default.
-(Before general availability of OH4 it will be the latest milestone version, to be replace by the release version when that becomes available).
-When openHAB3 was released some 3 years ago, there have been some big changes also to openHABian such as to install Java 11 and to use changed file and directory names so you cannot simple upgrade the packages without adapting the rest of your server system, the openHABian installation that is. openHAB 2 will continue to work on openHABian, but openHAB 2 support is no longer actively maintained.
+openHABian will install **openHAB 4** and Java 17 by default. openHAB 2 will continue to work on openHABian, but openHAB 2 support is no longer maintained.
 If you need openHAB 2 support please use the `stable` branch of openHABian.
 You can switch branches using menu option 01 in `openhabian-config` but ATTENTION you cannot up- or downgrade this way and you cannot arbitrarily change versions.
 There's a high risk you mess up your system if you do.

-### Deploy openHAB 2 or 3
+### Deploying openHAB 2 or 3
-The image will install openHAB 4 by default, to have it install openHAB 2 or 3 right from the beginning, set `clonebranch=stable` or `clonebranch=openHAB3` in `openhabian.conf` before first boot.
+The openHABian image will install openHAB 4 by default, to have it install openHAB 2 or 3 right from the beginning, set `clonebranch=stable` or `clonebranch=openHAB3` in `openhabian.conf` before first boot.

 ## Upgrading openHAB 2 to current openHAB
-For openHABian users still running openHAB 2.X, `openhabian-config` offers to migrate the openHABian environment and install current openHAB for you.
+For openHABian users still running openHAB 2.X, `openhabian-config` offers to migrate the openHABian environment and install current openHAB for you. using menu option 42.
+Beware you cannot downgrade again.
-Menu option 42 will do the upgrade.
-Be aware that it isn't the [answer to the ultimate question](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#The_Answer_to_the_Ultimate_Question_of_Life,_the_Universe,_and_Everything_is_42): there is ONLY an openHAB upgrade path, you cannot downgrade to openHAB 2.

 ::: warning No downgrades
 Take an openHAB config backup BEFORE you upgrade from openHAB v2 to v3.
 You should also take a system level backup!